 On large configurations, one significant cost is caused by writing and reading checkpoint/restart files.
 To access new physics as kinetic electrons, computational domain is increased a lot and it requires much more resources and I/O capabilities.
 A specific support has been asked to EoCoE to improve GYSELA on this matter.
-The main goals are to reduce these Input/Output expenses and add new capabilities in order to: have access to several libraries to handle different checkpoint file format to perform comparisons, improve the maintenance of the code dedicated to the coupling with I/O libraries, add a new feature to GYSELA in order to be able to restart from files generated with another domain decomposition and/or grid size.
+The main goals were to reduce these Input/Output expenses and add new capabilities in order to: have access to several libraries to handle different checkpoint file format to perform comparisons, improve the maintenance of the code dedicated to the coupling with I/O libraries, add a new feature to GYSELA in order to be able to restart from files generated with another domain decomposition and/or grid size.

-This activity has began in Q4 2016 and will end in Q3 2017.
-The following tasks have been done so far: 1) Incorporate calls to SIONlib to write/read restart files in Gysela, 2) Allow for Gysela restarting with a different MPI domain decomposition that was used for checkpointing (with HDF5), it implies that the code should handle the reading of 5D distribution function whatever the number of files used for storing the distribution function, 3) PDI is a Parallel Data Interface that decouples parallel code from I/O libraries, integration of PDI within GYSELA has started together with the development of SIONlib and HDF5 plugins.
+This activity has began in Q4 2016 and ended in Q4 2017.
+The following tasks were done: 1) Incorporate calls to SIONlib to write/read restart files in GYSELA, 2) Allow for GYSELA restarting with a different MPI domain decomposition that was used for checkpointing (with HDF5), it implies that the code should handle the reading of 5D distribution function whatever the number of files used for storing the distribution function, 3) PDI is a Parallel Data Interface that decouples parallel code from I/O libraries, some features available in PDI have been integrated in GYSELA.